andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 Land,” an evening-long dance based entirely on walking.
 </div>

-Well we're off to a good start, "entirely on walking" seems within my capabilities.
-Hell I walk every day.
+Well, now that you mention it, "based entirely on walking" seems squarely within my capabilities, hell I walk every day.
 Plus, "This Land Is Your Land" slides right into a cozy pair of blue jeans and cowboy boots at the heart of my Oklahoma pride.
-Tulsa is home to the Woody Guthrie Center and sits just 60 miles to the Northeast of Woodrow Wilson Guthrie's hometown of Okemah.
+My childhood home sits just up the road a piece from the Woody Guthrie Center, which sits just 60 miles to the Northeast of Woodrow Wilson Guthrie's hometown of Okemah.
 How 'bout that lil deal?

 <div class="text-muted fst-italic mx-3 mb-3">
 Mark Haim would like to restage the dance for a group of 14 performers from the